 Do not wear loose clothing; it may be caught in moving parts.
-Anyone in the work area must wear safety goggles or glasses, hearing protection during extended use, and a dust mask for dusty operations.
+Anyone in the work area must wear safety goggles or glasses and hearing protection.
+Wear a dust mask for dusty operations.
 Hard hats, face shields, safety shoes, etc. should be worn when specified or necessary.